VenueDriver/Mechajira/README.md

 ![Mechagodzilla](https://upload.wikimedia.org/wikipedia/en/3/30/Mechagodzilla_Incarnations.jpg)

-Mechajira is a Ruby-based bot that responds to commands in JIRA comments.
+Mechajira is a Node-based bot that responds to commands in JIRA comments.

 ## Behavior Spec